BabylonJS/OldDocumentationSite/content/resources/Exporter/Maya.md

 ![github download](/img/exporters/Maya/2_github_dl.jpg)

-Extract the content of the zip file on your computer.
 By default, Windows blocks all .dll files coming from the web, so we have to unblock them first.
-Select the first .dll file, and with a right click select _Properties_, select _Unblock_, and then _OK_.
+Select the zip file, and with a right click select _Properties_, select _Unblock_, and then _OK_.

 ![dll unblocking](/img/exporters/Maya/3_dll_unlocking.jpg)

-Repeat this process for all .dll files.
+Then, extract the content of the zip file on your computer.
 Finally, move all .dll files into a directory defined in Maya plug-in path (for example `C:/Program Files/Autodesk/Maya2018/bin/plug-ins`).
 More information on how to install a plug-in in Maya [here](https://knowledge.autodesk.com/support/maya/learn-explore/caas/CloudHelp/cloudhelp/2016/ENU/Maya/files/GUID-FA51BD26-86F3-4F41-9486-2C3CF52B9E17-htm.html).
 In Maya plug-in Manager you should find the Maya2Babylon.nll.dll.

 ![dll unblocking](/img/exporters/Maya/4_maya_plug_in_manager.jpg)